YinuoLiu0708/Sudoku-Generator/README.md

 # Sudoku-Player

+## How to play
-To play the game, open and run the file play_game.py.
+Open and run the file "play_game.py" to play the sudoku.